khoindq/tcbHomework/README.md

 The typical success response of the API is embedded inside a common structured defined in the file `common/app_response`.
 It includes the data filled with child object structures.

-The typical error response of the API is embedded inside a common structured defined in the file common/error . it contains the root cause error , http error status code and log message.
-When in real enviroment this error can be filtered (only allow specific field of error data is exported based on deploy enviroment) but the implementation is not completed due to the limit time of this homework
+The typical error response of the API is embedded inside a common structured defined in the file `common/error`.
+It contains the root cause error, HTTP error status code, and log message.
+In a real environment, this error can be filtered to only allow specific fields of error data to be exported based on the deployed environment.
+However, the implementation of this feature is not completed due to the time limit of this homework.
-The Makefile contains command
-Makehelo --> show the help message make api-doc --> required (swag - https://github.com/swaggo/swag in installed ) this command generated documentation which is stored in docs/poolservice make gen-mock --> generate mocking interface of any interface defination in the priject (require )

 ## Project Structure